OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ## Passing information to the dialog box

 Sometimes the host page needs to pass information to the dialog box.
-You can do this in two ways:
+You can do this in two primary ways:

 - Add query parameters to the URL that is passed to `displayDialogAsync`.
 - Store the information somewhere that is accessible to both the host window and dialog box.
 The two windows do not share a common session storage, but *if they have the same domain* (including port number, if any),  they share a common [local storage](http://www.w3schools.com/html/html5_webstorage.asp).